sjeon87/ns-3-dev/src/network/doc/clock-model.rst

 The primary concrete implementation provided is the ``ns3::UnboundedSkewClock``.
 This class simulates clock skew by maintaining a local time that drifts from the true simulator time at a configurable rate.

-..
-A visual summary is also recommended.
-..

 ----

 Scope and Limitations